felixnyamweya/wpsso-schema-json-ld/readme.txt

 * *Bugfixes*
 	* Fixed an incorrect textdomain value for a few option labels.
 * *Developer Notes*
-	* Refactored the WP Product Review plugin to standardize the code / methods with the two new recipe modules included in this version.
+	* Refactored the WP Product Review integration module to standardize the code / methods with the two new recipe modules included in this version.

 **Version 1.12.3-1 (2017/02/26)**